-After applying the whitewash and letting it cure, I used a bit of sandpaper to lightly distress the edges of that woodwork to make it pop.
+Last, after applying the whitewash and letting it cure, I used a bit of sandpaper to lightly distress the edges of that woodwork to make it pop.

 Here is that forlorn coffee table made new…

-The top is so lovely and that grain is now showcased in wonderful form.
+Likewise, the top is so lovely and that grain is now showcased in wonderful form.

 I’m so happy that this table has found a new home from my shop.
-There’s always something new on the way!

-Score for me on the table making it home, and score that I did end up with some clothes for my children.
+Score for me on the table making it home.
+And, score that I did end up with some clothes for my children.
 Ha!

-I invite you to pin and share to inspire others to see past the flaws of certain items and give them new life.
+In addition, I invite you to pin and share to inspire others to see past the flaws of certain items and give them new life.
 It’s the least we can do. 😉